-Charred leeks and white asparagus, a molecular gastronomy recipe by the famous London-based chef Nuno Mendes and try to make it at home!
+Charred leeks and white asparagus: discover this molecular gastronomy recipe by the famous London-based chef Nuno Mendes and try to make it at home!

 For the charred vegetables

 For the milk skin

 - Recipe yield 4